scikit-hep/scikit-hep/doc/ideas.rst

 ROOT-Pandas
 -----------

-* Include the `root_pandas <https://github.com/ibab/root_pandas>`_ project into scikit-hep and see how it fits together with the rest of the framework.
-It is an excellent candidate for an affiliated package.
+* Include the `root_pandas <https://github.com/ibab/root_pandas>`_ project into Scikit-HEP and see how it fits together with the rest of the framework.
+  It is an excellent candidate for an affiliated package. |AffiliatedPackages_done|
-* Define which parts are still missing and find developers for this part of the project.
+* Define which parts are still missing and find developers for this part of the project. |AffiliatedPackages_ongoing|
-* See if users of this project may want to use scikit-hep as their starting point instead of installing `root_pandas`, to increase the awareness of this project. |AffiliatedPackages_open|
+* See if users of this project may want to use scikit-hep as their starting point instead of installing `root_pandas`, to increase the awareness of this project. |AffiliatedPackages_ongoing|

 Analysis Development